noelcurtis/autocomplete-example/Readme.md

+## About
+*   This project shows how you can create simple autocomplete with a prefix-tree.

 ## Usage
 *   You can run the program using `java -jar autocomplete.jar seeddata.txt`
 *   The jar can be found in the build folder `/build/autocomplete.jar`